Faruqbatula/Reroll-Terms/README.md

-# Reroll-Terms
-Terms &amp; Conditions for Reroll
+# Terms & Conditions

-Effective date: 17 July 2026
+Effective date: 5 August 2026

 These Terms & Conditions apply to the Reroll app for mobile devices, together with any related services operated by Faruq Batula (the "Service Provider").
-Faruq Batula is referred to as the "Service Provider" and Reroll as the "Application".
+Reroll is referred to as the "Application".

 By downloading or using the Application, you agree to these Terms.
-Please read them carefully before using the Application.
+Please read them carefully.

 ## License to use the Application